-- To search for exact phrases, enclose them within double quotation marks: - o "south carolina" - "blank verse" - To search for multiple endings of words, use an asterisk/star in place of the variant endings.
-This technique is known as "truncation." - o metaphor\ (retrieves "metaphor," "metaphors," "metaphorical," etc.) - educat\ (retrieves "educate," "educated," "education," "educational," etc.) - To find more than one term, use the "and" command.
-This command narrows your search. - o mann and "platonic love" - NOTE: Certain resources (e.g., Google) assume an "and" between multiple search terms, so you don't need to include one there. - To find synonymous / equally acceptable terms, use the "or" command (and enclose the phrase within parentheses): - (novel or novella)
+- To search for exact phrases, enclose them within double quotation marks: - "south carolina" - "civil war" - To search for multiple endings of words, use an asterisk/star in place of the variant endings.
+This technique is known as "truncation." - o revolution (retrieves "revolution," "revolutions," "revolutionary," etc.) - educat (retrieves "educate," "educated," "education," "educational," etc.) - To find more than one term, use the "and" command.
+This command narrows your search. - o mines and coal and unions - NOTE: Certain resources (e.g., Google) assume an "and" between multiple search terms, so you don't need to include one there. - To find synonymous / equally acceptable terms, use the "or" command (and enclose the phrase within parentheses): - (plagues or epidemics)